Sterling takes British reopening delay in its stride | Business

 Sterling takes British reopening delay in its stride

-The BoE has taken an initial step to slow the pace of its asset purchases and investors are pricing in a first interest rate rise off record lows in late 2022.
 Britain's relatively rapid COVID-19 vaccination rollout and signs of a strong economic rebound have bolstered sterling in recent months and encouraged investors to bring forward their expectations for some limited monetary tightening.
+The Bank of England gathers for its next policy meeting on June 24.

 - Country: